hb9kns/nago/README.md

 ## configuration

-At the beginning of the script, handlers for various selector types must be defined, as well as the program to fetch gopher data (netcat/socat/snarf for example).
+At the beginning of the script, handlers for various selector types must be defined, as well as the program to fetch gopher data.

-Several versions are available, all but one commented out; please uncomment a tool available on your system, and comment/remove the others.
-In the netcat version, the environment variable NETCAT will be used if set.
+The contents of environment variable NETCAT will be used as netcat if set, otherwise the script searches for `netcat, nc, socat.` If all fail, it will assume `snarf` is available, and if that does not work, the script will fail in a not very glorious way.

-*If you implement another type, I would love to hear about your solution!*
+*If you implement another fetcher, I would love to hear about your solution!*

 The script uses `TMPDIR` for temporary files, `/tmp` otherwise.